KellerJordan/modded-nanogpt/README.md

 * Initialized projection and classification layers to zero (muP-like)
 * Added tanh soft logit capping (following Gemma 2)
 * Inserted skip connection from the embedding to every layer
-* Added extra embeddings which are mixed into the value in attention layers
+* Added extra embeddings which are mixed into the values in attention layers
 * Used FlexAttention with window size warmup

 The training has attained this speed due to the contributions of meself, [@Grad62304977](https://x.com/Grad62304977),